ahatzi/APCS-HW/20-sorting/README.md

 ##Sorting

-#isort

-This is an insertion sort

-#ssort

-This is a selection sort

-#bsort

-This is a bubble sort
+#Assignments

+I created an assignments variable that increments every time a variable is assigned or an array position is changed.

+The insertion sort and the selection sort were the exact same (I used the same array).
+However, the bubble sort had significantly less assignments (almost half as much).